 Phrase search

-In hybris, phrase match can be boosted, and the phrase boost factor is configurable.
-However, there is an important point on what the phrase is.
+In hybris, phrase matches can be boosted, and the phrase boost factor is configurable.
+However, there is an important point about what the phrase is.
 If you search for “the first president of the United States”, the document containing these words can be boosted (placed higher in the search results) only if the document contains all these words in the exact order.
-For example, if you use the phrase “Washington is the first president of the United States”, the document containing the whole phrase will take the first position, and it is a right thing, but the documents containing the parts of this phrase (“first president”, “president of the United States” etc.) won’t be boosted at all.
+For example, if you use the phrase “Washington is the first president of the United States”, the document containing the whole phrase will take the first position, which is the right thing, but the documents containing parts of this phrase (“first president”, “president of the United States”, etc.) will not be boosted at all.

 Solution